mirkoperillo/resting/README.md

 ![Icon](src/icons/letter-r_64.png)

-Resting is a rest client WebExtension actually available for Firefox.
+Resting is a rest client WebExtension.

 It is a very young project under an heavy development.